How to Write Ecommerce Copy

-It’s no secret that copywriting plays an important role in boosting ecommerce sales.
-Asking yourself these five simple questions can help you identify what your audience wants, define what your product can do for your customers, and write powerfully effective product descriptions that turn site visitors into customers.
+Ecommerce has become essential in our digital-driven economy.
+Diving into this crowded marketplace can be daunting, but it is ripe with opportunities.
+Whether you’re pitching your services to businesses or selling your products directly to consumers, crafting strategic site copy and descriptions is the first step in boosting your ecommerce sales.
+These five simple questions will help you identify what your audience wants, define what your product can do for your customers, and write powerfully effective product descriptions that turn site visitors into loyal customers.

 Q1: Why do my product descriptions matter?

-We know that quality product copy can help increase organic search traffic, and commonly increases conversion rates by 30-100%.
-Investing in unique, strategic product descriptions instead of using repetitive manufacturers’ copy can give you a distinct edge over your online competitors.
+Analytics prove that product copy can help improve organic search traffic, and can even increase conversion rates by 30-100%.
+Taking the time to craft strategic product descriptions instead of using repetitive manufacturers’ copy can give you a distinct edge over your online competitors.

 Q2: Who am I selling to?

 A DTC ecommerce site is a powerful sales tool, but it makes it harder to connect with your customer because you’re hidden behind a screen.
-Without face-to-face interactions, it becomes especially crucial to keep your customer top-of-mind at all times when you’re writing your sales copy.
-Here are a few tips and tricks that we have found helpful for determining what your visitor is looking for when they land on your product page:
+Without face-to-face interactions, it becomes especially crucial to keep your real-life customer in mind at all times.
+Here are a few tips and tricks that can help you determine exactly what your visitor is looking for when they land on your product page:

 Talk with your customer service or sales representatives to uncover common concerns and questions.
-Nobody knows your customers better than the people who interact with them every day, so take some time to investigate what they are asking about.
+Nobody knows your clientele better than the people who interact directly with them, so use your internal team as a resource to better understand your customers’ wants and needs.

 For example, if you sell jeans and most customers are calling to get information about sizing, you should prioritize that information in your product description.

-Read your customer reviews to see what previous purchasers are saying about your products and company, and mine these reviews for key user-led language.
+Read your customer reviews to see what previous purchasers say about your products and company, and mine these reviews for key user-led language.

 For example, if you sell CBD products, and customers keep raving about your “precise dosing”, you can capitalize on this insight by highlighting this competitive advantage in your copy.
 If you don’t have any reviews on your site, check out your competitors’ reviews to identify what your audience is saying about similar products.

 Create personas for your target customers with names and backstories, and craft your product copy for them personally.
-In our work with both established businesses and brand new startups, we’ve discovered that personas are incredibly helpful for discovering the unspoken wants and needs of specific segments.
+Whether you’re an established business or a brand new startup, these personas can be incredibly helpful in uncoovering the unspoken wants and needs of specific segments.

 For example, if you sell construction equipment and Construction Carl was standing in front of you, how would you talk to him?
 He is likely looking for specific features of a specialized tool, and won’t have time to listen to the entire history of your company first.
 Give Carl the information he wants, and your site sales will thank you.